wvelebanks/GooglePlayApp/README.md

-# Relevan features for a Mobile application
+# Relevant features for a Mobile application
-This is a study to define the most relevant features in a mobile app.
+Group project: This is a study to define the most relevant features in a mobile app.